ropensci-review-tools/roreviewapi/README.md

 the `gh` cli only recognises the former name.

-The package also works by locally caching previously analysed packages, in a `roreviewapi` subdirectory of the location determined by
+The package also works by locally caching previously analysed packages, in a `pkgcheck` subdirectory of the location determined by

 ``` r
 rappdirs::user_cache_dir()